chipsalliance/fpga-interchange-schema/docs/device_resources.md

  - Sites contains BELs

 The schema contains the required information to answer questions such as:
- - Where are tiles are located?
+ - Where are tiles located?
  - How are sites connected to the routing graph?
  - How are BELs connected to the boundary of the site?
  - How can cells be placed at BELs?